Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/concepts/index.md

 conflict more than usual.

-## The Interaction Between Market and Investment Valuations
+### The interaction between market and investment valuations

 Market Prices are ultimately the weighted average of all market participants.
 If investors, enmasse, began to pay more for office